This article has links to products and services we love, which we may make commission from.

 The Dalmellington Inn has indoor and outdoor seating.

-Close to the Inn, there is a play park and green space which is part of the King George’s Fields, in memory of King George V.
+Close to the inn is a play park and green space that is part of King George’s Fields, named in memory of King George V.

-There are over 400 of these fields in the UK and you can see the lion on the plaque as you enter.
+There are over 400 of these fields in the UK; you can see the lion on the plaque as you enter.

 There is a unicorn on the other side of the entry.